DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Background and Motivation

 \subsection{Feasibility Study towards Flexibility}

 Users typically adjust their transmission requirements based on available bandwidth to prevent excessive delays.
 For example, adapting the video bitrate ensures smooth real-time playback.
 However, most existing JSCC encoders generally produce fixed-length outputs~\cite{bourtsoulatze2019deepjscc,xu2021wireless}, limiting their flexibility to accommodate varying transmission conditions.
-To support variable bitrate control, existing approaches require training and storing an individual encoder-decoder pair for each bitrate level, which incurs significant overhead.
+To support variable bitrate control, existing approaches require training and storing an individual encoder-decoder pair for each bitrate level, which incurs significant overhead~\cite{kurka2021bandwidth}.
 Notably, the channel dimension of the output features encodes different aspects of the source content~\cite{zhang2023predictive}.
 This means that even when only a subset of channels is transmitted, the original data can still be reconstructed, albeit with reduced fidelity.
 To verify this, we sequentially mask individual channels and assess the resulted reconstruction performance, as illustrated in Fig.~\ref{fig:performance_after_mask}.
 The results reveal that masking different channels leads to varying reconstruction quality, indicating that certain channels carry more critical information than others.
 When the available bandwidth is reduced, we can only transmit the critical channels for meeting latency requirements.
 However, how to pick out the critical channels and further improve the performance using them remains a challenge.
+Several works enable adaptive transmission through rate adaptation modules; however, they typically rely on additional side information, such as SNR estimates or entropy-related signals, which complicates system implementation~\cite{yang2022deep, dai2022nonlinear, zhang2023predictive, bian2023deepjscc, yang2024swinjscc}.
+The successive refinement framework in~\cite{kurka2021bandwidth} avoids such side information, but its layer partitioning is relatively coarse, leading to performance degradation.
 To address this, Section~\ref{sec:training} introduces a novel progressive coding training strategy that prioritizes encoding essential information in earlier channels.
 It enables adaptive transmission, where the transmitter can dynamically decide whether to send the later channels based on real-time constraints, thereby meeting user requirements.